anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/README.md

 ## Description
 This sample demonstrates side by side extension on Sales and Service Cloud for vehicle service scenario.
 Complete scenario details are mentioned in the section - [Reference Scenario](#reference-scenario).

-We have created external application- service and UI respectively.
-Service is developed using Node.js and is interacting with SAP Sales and Service cloud using SAP Cloud SDK.
-Service is deployed in BTP Kyma instance.
-UI is developed using SAP Build Apps which is a no-code/low-code tool.
-External UI is embedded in Sales and Service Cloud via mashups.
+We have created external application- service and UI, respectively.
+The service is developed using both **NodeJs** and **Java** and is interacting with SAP Sales and Service Cloud using SAP Cloud SDK.
+The service is deployed in a BTP Kyma instance.
+The UI is developed using SAP Build Apps, which is a no-code/low-code tool.
+The external UI is embedded in Sales and Service Cloud via mashups.

 ## Key Features